 Many trailers these days come with a built-in fireplace that serves as a space heater.
 Be extra careful with stand-alone heaters.
 Take great care that they are not too close to other items as they could start a fire.

 Most RVs are heated by a propane RV furnace.
 The furnace should be sized appropriately to fit the space and the climate you’re heading to.
 While you can run your furnace all the time to keep the interior warm, they tend to go through propane quickly.
 The best 4-season travel trailers will have adequate insulation and construction to save on propane and maximize efficiency.

 Some RVs have RV heat pumps are great because they operate on electricity.
 If you’re plugged in at a park, you don’t have to worry about running out of propane.
 However, they typically only work down to around 45 degrees F. This is great for shoulder season weather, but will not help too much when you get the really cold temperatures.

 Heated and Enclosed Underbelly

-The best four-season travel trailers come equipped with a heated and/or enclosed basement underbelly.
+The best four-season travel trailers come equipped with a heated and/or enclosed basement RV underbelly.
+Since your camper doesn’t sit on the ground, air moving underneath your rig can quickly remove any heat on the underside.
 This serves as an added layer of protection against the elements.